 Props to our friend Kelly for this great idea — she pointed us to Cupcakes and Kale for the inspiration.
 And we used chard from our friend Anita of Homestead Growers, who will be stepping down next Saturday from many years selling at Indy’s farmer’s markets.
 Thanks to Anita for your hard work, smiling face and friendship!

-- 1 to 2 large bunches chard
+- 2 large bunches chard

 - ½ small red cabbage